 Ideally, all of a city’s water sources would be rated in Good condition.
 See below for what you can do to improve Galveston’s water.

 Learn more from How’s My Waterway here

-Information about water quality in Galveston can be surprising and downright scary.
+Information about water quality in Galveston can be surprising.

 - Use Berkey filters with activated carbon to filter out at least 75% of contaminants in your drinking water.

 - Berkey filters can also remove up to 99.99% of Lead in Galveston water.